You are here

 Also highly recommended but not required: Courses in human anatomy (BIO231), molecular biology (BIO417) and statistics (BIO 485, MATH 131 or 241)

-Please submit an official transcript to Indiana State University.
+Please submit all of your official transcripts to Indiana State University.
 Prerequisite courses must be completed or in progress at the time of application to the program.
 If any courses will be taken during spring term (i.e. during the application process), please submit a current transcript verifying enrollment in the course(s) or a proof of enrollment letter listing the courses from the school’s registrar.

 2) GRE requirement: Official Graduate Record Examination scores from the General GRE Exam taken within 5 years of the application, and sent directly from ETS (scores older than 5 years are no longer available from ETS)